-When planning a website and choosing a web hosting service, you have to predict and allocate the amount of bandwidth you’ll need, and this is often an unknown for a new website.
+When planning a website and choosing a web hosting service, you have to predict and allocate the amount of bandwidth you’ll need, and this is often unknown for a new website.
 What is “bandwidth”?
 How much bandwidth do you need?
-Even if you’re a seasoned website owner / operator, when it comes to understanding bandwidth offers from hosting companies, it is easy to become overwhelmed.
+Even if you’re a seasoned website owner, when it comes to understanding bandwidth offers from hosting companies, it is easy to become overwhelmed.
 Certain truths are inevitable when it comes to bandwidth:

 - You need to find the right bandwidth option for your needs.

 - Failure to do so will result in an underperforming website, additional charges, or both.

-Reassuring Note: Before we begin, if you have a small business or informational website with a limited audience of 5,000 or fewer visitors per month, you probably don’t have to worry too much about bandwidth.
-Most major hosting companies like Pantheon, BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account.
-Some web hosting companies like Amazon AWS only charge you for the bandwidth you use.
-These hosting companies also make it easy to upgrade should you need to.
+Reassuring Note: Before we begin, if you have a small business with a limited audience of 5,000 or fewer visitors per month, you probably don’t have to worry too much about bandwidth.
+Most major hosting companies like Pantheon, BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account – although we never recommend the “cheapest” account.
 Businesses that have “bandwidth-heavy” content such as video, audio, online apps, large images, and businesses that have a lot of traffic are the ones that should really be concerned – read on.

 What is Bandwidth?

-In its most basic definition, bandwidth describes the level of traffic and amount of data that can transfer between your site, users, and the Internet.
-Each web hosting company will offer a maximum levels of bandwidth for their tiers of hosting packages.
-Seeing these tiers clearly defined, when viewing a hosting website, is often a good indication of which hosting companies have the best-in-class of three essential components: networks, connections and systems.
+In its most basic definition, bandwidth describes the level of traffic, and amount of data that can transfer between your site, users, and the Internet.
+Web hosting companies offer a maximum level of bandwidth for their tiers of hosting packages.
+Seeing these tiers clearly defined, when viewing a hosting website, is often a good indication of which hosting companies have the best-in-class of three essential components: